wxd237/gitlab-development-kit/README.md

 If you do not have the dependencies below you will experience strange errors during installation.

+1. A user, this can be your normal user but **DO NOT** run the installation as a root user
 1. Ruby 2.1.5 with your method of choice (RVM, ruby-build, rbenv, chruby, etc.)
 1. Bundler `gem install bundler`